AbeHandler/website/_posts/2025-11-15-dsr-contributions.md

       <td style="border-bottom:1px solid #000;">Example theoretical <strong>contribution</strong></td>
     </tr>
     <tr>
       <td><em>"This paper makes three main <strong>contributions</strong> to the literature.
-First, it contributes to the literature on digital inequality and digital inclusion by theorizing some of the main challenges of including digitally marginalized communities in the design of digital solutions…" - Faik et al. (2024, p.
+First, it contributes to the literature on digital inequality and digital inclusion by theorizing some of the main challenges of including digitally marginalized communities in the design of digital solutions…" <br>- Faik et al. (2024, p.
 238)</em></td>
     </tr>
     <tr>
 	<td style="border:none;">&nbsp;</td>